compressmodels/compressmodels.github.io/README.md

 I am building practical methods that reduce the latency of multi-layer perceptrons (MLP) in inference as well as their energy-intensivity.

 The software package has two functions available.
-Both functions construct early-exit rules that allow that model to branch given easy inputs.
+Both functions construct early-exit rules that allow the model to branch given easy inputs.
 - `add_linear_predict_rule`
 - `add_hypersphere_prediction_grouping_rule`